United States vs. Latvia odds, prediction, time: 2026 Winter Olympics men's ice hockey picks for February 12

 The United States men's hockey team takes the ice for the first time in the 2026 Winter Olympics when it faces Latvia on Thursday.
 This Group C matchup will pit the world's No. 1 ranked team in the Americans versus the 10th-ranked Latvians.
 Team USA won gold at the 2025 World Championships and finished fifth at the last Olympic Games, as it seeks its 12th Olympic medal.
 Latvia placed 10th at last year's World Championships and was an 11th-place finisher at the 2022 Winter Olympics, as the Latvians are aiming for their first Olympic medal.

 Opening faceoff is set for 3:10 p.m.
 ET from the Unipol Dome in Milan, Italy.
-The United States is the -2400 favorite (risk $2,400 to win $100) on the money line in the latest United States vs. Latvia odds from DraftKings Sportsbook, while the over/under for total goals scored is 6.5.
+The United States is the -2100 favorite (risk $2,100 to win $100) on the money line in the latest United States vs. Latvia odds from DraftKings Sportsbook, with Latvia at +1100.
+The over/under for total goals scored is 6.5.
 Before making any USA vs. Latvia picks, check out the 2026 Winter Olympics predictions and betting advice from SportsLine expert Mike Severance.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: